Recycling Market Development Zones (RMDZ)

 - American Forest & Paper Association.
 Includes recycling overview, resources for recycling coordinators, educational tools, AF&PA recycling programs, hot topics, community recycling survey, and the National Wood Recycling Directory.
 The site is a comprehensive clearinghouse for sharing current information about U.S. paper recycling.

 Two studies were conducted for CalRecycle and results presented in January 2002.
 Although the studies had different goals, both came to similar conclusions.
-Diversion creates twice as many jobs, double the income, and twice the sales per ton of material than does disposal.
+Diversion creates twice as many jobs, double the income, and twice the sales per ton of material than disposal does.

-- California Recycling Economic Information Study (Adobe PDF, 1.1 MB) was produced by the National Recycling Coalition (NRC).
+- California Recycling Economic Information Study (PDF, 1.1 MB) was produced by the National Recycling Coalition (NRC).
 The NRC study documented the size and economic impact of the recycling and reuse industries in California.

 A CalRecycle-produced summary of these two studies can be downloaded or ordered from our online Publications Catalog.